-Do you wonder how value engineering teams successfully scale their sales materials?
-We look at 7 key pointers to ensure a successfully scalable value management practice in this week’s post.
-We will develop on one of the ideas we talked about in our previous article.
+How do value engineering teams successfully scale their sales materials?
+Here are 7 key pointers to ensure a scalable value management practice, from the TVST CEO.
+Read more on this in our previous article.

-Why is a scalable value management practice so important?
+Why is the scalability of your value management practice so important?

 Being able to scale effectively with a value management approach, demands a practice that can easily expand.
-Believe us, having the ability to scale your sales deliverables when you are creating even 50 within a month is really tough; even with the best tools and a fabulous value management team!
-And it gets even tougher when this total rises into the hundreds.
+Believe us, having the ability to scale your sales deliverables when you are creating more than fifty in a month is tough!
+(Even with the best tools and a fabulous value management team!)
+It gets even tougher when this total rises into the hundreds.

-For a value engineer faced with a multi-million-dollar opportunity, it is common to spend many hours creating well customised outside-in reports, ad-hoc value-potential evaluations, and building complex business cases.
-For leading global software vendors, the money they spend on these sales isn’t an issue when the opportunity is so big.
+For a value engineer faced with a multi-million-dollar opportunity, it’s pretty common to spend hours creating customised outside-in reports, ad-hoc value-potential evaluations, and complex business cases.
+For leading software vendors, the money they spend on these sales isn’t really an issue when the opportunity is so big.
 These companies may only have 5-10 of these kinds of deals every year, which would total around 15-25% of new business, annually.

-Presales is not looked at as a cost: it’s an investment
+Presales is not a cost: it’s an investment

-The question for large global software vendors is how they can really make use of value selling for the thousands of huge opportunities that aren’t “mega-sized” but, over the course of a year, typically stand for 50-70% of total new business.
+How can large global software vendors make use of value selling for the thousands of huge opportunities that aren’t “mega-sized” but, over the course of a year, typically stand for 50-70% of total new business?
 (Here we are talking about the 2000 -5000 deals that can reach from USD 250K-750K average size.)
-The goal in these opportunities is to leverage a value management approach for sales, without incurring excessive costs, to cover all possible prospects and close all viable deals, while maximising the deal size.
+The goal in these opportunities is to apply value management, without incurring excessive costs, to cover all prospects and close all viable deals, while maximising the deal size.

-Scaling your business value management (BVM) practice is about keeping quality high and costs low.
+A scalable value management practice is about keeping quality high and costs low.

-This week we talk about seven principles that, based on our own value management experiences, we think are the most important things to consider when you are scaling a BVM practice.
-These tips are based on nearly twenty years of working in the BVM field, trying different approaches with our customers (software vendors and telcos), and making many trials and errors.
-The concept and the relevance of these principles is easy to understand and conceptualise; but putting them into practice in the BVM organisation of the software vendor, is a much bigger challenge.
+These pointers are from over twenty years of working in the VM field, trying different approaches with our customers (software vendors and telcos), and many trials and errors.
+The concept and relevance of these principles is easy to understand and conceptualise.
+Putting them into practice in your VM team, is a much bigger challenge.

-Here are 7 steps to make sure you have a scalable value management practice:
+7 tips for a scalable value management practice:

 1. Standardise your deliverables

-The first and foremost principle is standardisation.
+The first principle is standardisation.
 It would be impossible to scale your practice if every value manager has their own ways of building and presenting an outside-in or a business case.
-Deciding on a basic template for these documents is the first step, but it is also one of the most difficult tasks for a BVM team.
+Deciding on a basic template for your sales documents is the first step, but it is also one of the most difficult tasks for a VM team.

-As soon as a fundamental document structure and contents have been agreed on, it’s much easier to develop additional templates by means of industry verticals, solutions, or strategic scenarios.
+As soon as you’ve agreed a fundamental document structure and contents, it’s much easier to develop additional templates by means of industry verticals, solutions, or strategic scenarios.
 By the end of this process, you might have ten or more outside-in templates.
-But these will all be similar and totally consistent in terms of structure and content, which makes them much easier to build out and tailor.
+When these are similar and consistent in terms of structure and content, they’re much easier to build out and tailor.

-An important point to note here, is that it’s really crucial to be crystal clear on which KPIs you are using for the value assessment in the outside-in, because you’ll need to stay consistent and use the same KPIs in your business cases too.
-Of course, these KPIs will be different depending on the industry and the solution.
+It’s crucial to be clear on which KPIs you’re using for the value assessment in the outside-in.
+This is because you’ll need to stay consistent and use the same KPIs in your business cases too.
+(Of course, these KPIs will be different depending on the industry and the solution.)

 At the cornerstone of a scalable value management practice, are standardised sales deliverables.